Would-You-Bot/client/README.md

 > **Warning:** Do not remove any of the linting rules.
 If you think a rule should be removed, open an issue and explain why you think it should be removed.

+### Formatting

+Before committing, make sure to run `npm run format` to format the code.
+This will also be run automatically when you commit, but it is better to run it manually to make sure you don't commit code that isn't formatted correctly.
+You can also run `npm run format:check` to check if the code is formatted correctly.
+This will not format the code, it will only check if the code is formatted correctly.

+Additionally, it is recommended to install the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension for VS Code.
+This will automatically format the code when you save (or based on the event you choose).

 ## Starting the Production Environment

 These instructions are for the `ubuntu` operating system.
 If you are using a different operating system, you will need to modify the commands to work with your operating system.